How to Cope with Job Loss

 - Saving Your Home — Foreclosure is the legal means that your lender can use to repossess (take over) your home if you miss your mortgage payments.
 Read these 10 tips on avoiding foreclosure.

-- File for Unemployment Benefits Online - The Riley Guide links you to the official Unemployment Insurance information websites for all 50 states.
+- File for Unemployment Benefits Online — This resource links to the official unemployment insurance information websites for all 50 states.

 - National Crisis Hotline — 24-hour, toll-free hotline when you need to speak to someone live.
 1-800-273-TALK (8255).